Euthalia aconthea: Description

 The female is similar but of a paler shade.
 Upperside forewing differs from that of the male in the absence of the dark discal and subterminal bands, and in the series of discal spots being elongate, much larger.
 The hindwing has the discal series of outwardly pointed black markings only as traces.
 Underside similar to that of the male, but the ground colour more ochraceous, the markings larger, more diffuse.

+The caterpillar of E. aconthea is green in colour, with a blue/yellow line on its back, designed to camouflage it against leaves.
+It features branching spines which protrude from its dorsal surface, covering the whole animal except for a line along its back.
+The spines lie flat against the leaf, which is also its food source.

 Race vasanta, Moore is found in Sri Lanka.
 It resembles the nominate race, but in the male the white spots on the forewing are entirely absent, above and below; the discal hand on both forewing and hindwing on the upperside is more irregular and not nearly so well defined; on the forewing the interspace between it and the subterminal band and on the hindwing the posterior half suffused with dark green 5 the terminal margin of the fore and anterior half of the hindwing tinged with pink.
 Underside similar, but both the ground colour and markings paler; the latter less prominent.
 Female.
 Differs prominently on both upper and under sides in the discal row of white spots being more oblique and complete, extending from the costa to near the apex of interspace 2.
 Race acontius is found in the Andaman Islands.